escodebar/trainings/slides.md

 * The first command cannot be a squash or a fixup!
 * Drop, squash, fix up or change the order of the commits as required
 * Mastering the interactive rebase is worth a salary raise!
+* There are commit commands to create automtic fixup and squash commands, let's discuss them after a break!

 ---